fbargaglistoffi/CRE_applications/README.md

 Customize your own experiment filling the parameters in `personalize` experiment option.

 ### Estimation
-Evaluate the ITE estimation performances (i.e. Root Mean Squared Error and Bias) of Causal Rule Ensemble using different internal ITE estimators (i.e. S-Learner, T-Learner, X-Learner, Augmented Inverse Propability Weighting, Causal Forest, Bayesian Causal Forest and Bayesian Regression Tree), the corresponding ITE estimators alone, and (Honest) Causal Tree.
+Evaluate the ITE estimation performances (i.e. Root Mean Squared Error and Bias) of Causal Rule Ensemble using different internal ITE estimators (i.e. S-Learner, T-Learner, X-Learner, Augmented Inverse Propability Weighting, Causal Forest, Bayesian Causal Forest and Bayesian Regression Tree), the corresponding ITE estimators alone [1], and (Honest) Causal Tree.
 For the experiments on Causal Rule Ensemble retriving the correct decision rules also compute the corresponding (normalized) biases of their coefficients in the linear CATE decmposition.
 ```r
 "CRE_applications/simulations/estimation.R"
 ```